 Living with diabetes can be quite a transition for many but a transition is crucial if you’ve been diagnosed with this disease.
 Diabetes is a chronic health condition that affects the body’s ability to produce enough insulin or use the insulin sufficiently.

 Diabetes is an epidemic in the United States (US).
 It is currently the seventh leading cause of death in the US.
 Furthermore, diabetes is even more prevalent in the Black community.
-There is not a cure for diabetes, so people manage it using insulin or medication.
+There is no cure for diabetes, so people manage it using insulin or medication.

 Three Types of Diabetes